Priyanshigit05/Expense-tracker/README.md

     Provide a visual dashboard displaying an overview of the user's expenses, including total expenses, expenses by category, and recent transactions.

-    Generate reports based on selected date ranges and categories, displaying pie charts and bar graphs to help users understand their spending patterns.
+    Generate reports based on selected date ranges and categories, displaying charts to help users understand their spending patterns.

 - Responsive User Interface: